bunatl/nextgen-portal/README.md

     * [Chai.js](https://www.chaijs.com/) - Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 * [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components.
     * [Jest.js](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

+#### Continuous integration
+* [CircleCI](https://circleci.com/about/) - Our CI/CD platform lets teams build and deliver great software, quickly and at scale, in the cloud, or on your own infrastructure.

 ## Installation
 #### Frontend